2023 New Jersey Senate election

-The 2023 New Jersey State Senate election will be held on November 7, 2023.
-New Jersey voters will elect state senators in all of the state's legislative districts for a four-year term to the New Jersey Senate.
+The 2023 New Jersey State Senate elections were held on November 7, 2023.
+New Jersey voters elected state senators in all of the state's legislative districts for a four-year term to the New Jersey Senate.
+This was the first election after redistricting following the 2020 United States census.
+The winners of these elections were sworn in on January 9, 2024.